 Bill Shelton’s Totally Awesome Fishing Adventure

-24 Pound Stinger Wins Top Prize at 22nd Annual Dr. Bill Shelton’s Totally Awesome Fishing Adventure
+20 Pound Stinger Wins Top Prize at 23nd Annual Dr. Bill Shelton’s Totally Awesome Fishing Adventure

-Many thanks to sponsors including Kwik Kopy Printing, Beard Fine Jewelers,Chick-Fil-A, Brookshire Brothers, Lufkin Coca Cola, Carroway Funeral Home, Consolidated Communications, First Bank & Trust East Texas, GENCO Federal Credit Union, Lockheed Martin, Chance Law Office, Whataburger, Y100, The City of Lufkin/KLTX, Hospice in the Pines, Blueberry Bogg, KICKS105, KTRE, Dr. Tom Duncan of East Texas Eye Associates, Academy and more, for their support.
+Many thanks to sponsors including Kwik Kopy Printing, Beard Fine Jewelers,Chick-Fil-A, Brookshire Brothers, Lufkin Coca Cola, Carroway Funeral Home, Consolidated Communications, First Bank & Trust East Texas, GENCO Federal Credit Union, Lockheed Martin, Whataburger, Chance Law Office, Y100, Hospice in the Pines, Blueberry Bogg, KICKS105, Dr. Tom Duncan of East Texas Eye Associates, Academy and more, for their support.

 Dr. Shelton, a local radiation oncologist, started the tournament as a way to raise funds to help his patients.
 Years ago, one particular patient told Dr. Shelton of the difficulties he faced getting to and from the Center for treatment each day.
 This patient was actually collecting cans and selling them in order to purchase gas for his vehicle.
 That’s when Dr. Shelton decided to raise money for his patients through his favorite hobby, fishing.

 Patients receiving treatment at the Temple Cancer Center are screened for eligibility through the Social Worker based on hospital charity guidelines.